 Funds are typically available immediately

 Another big advantage of P2P payments is that the funds are typically available immediately.
 This is particularly helpful if you need to make a last-minute payment.
+While the balance updates instantly in the app, “cashing out” to your bank account may take 1–3 days unless you pay for an instant transfer.

 Can be a more cost-effective way to send and receive money than using a traditional bank

-With lower fees associated with P2P payments, this method can sometimes be a more cost-effective way to send and receive money, when compared to a traditional bank.
+With lower fees associated with P2P payments, this method can sometimes be a more cost-effective way to send and receive money when compared to a traditional bank.

 Can be used to send invoices and receive payments electronically